SK1Y101/sk1y101.github.io/_projects/GravProject.md

 Before attempting to construct a glitch template, it is prudent to list the known properties of glitches found within LIGO data:

 1. Merger similarity: Glitches respond very similarly to mergers when matched filtering for merger templates.
-They also exhibit similar spectral properties to known merger events, as touched on in section \ref{Glitch_Properties}.
+They also exhibit similar spectral properties to known merger events, as touched on in the section on Glitch_Properties.

 2. Duration: Glitches are very short duration, typically on the order of tenths of a second.
 The specific glitches this paper focuses on, blip glitches, are time-symmetric, unlike merger events that tend to have an initial chirp.